 To ask for your data to be deleted, please send an email using the same address attached to the data you want to be deleted.
 There is no set format for this email, a simple list of the data you want deleted is acceptable, however you can also use a template if you prefer.

 You will be informed within 24 hours when your request has been received, and your personal data will be removed from us within 30 calendar days.

 We will inform you of any data we retain and the legal/regulatory reason why that is the case.

 You have the right to restrict us from processing your data.

 For example, you may no longer want to be contacted after filling out a contact form.

-Please let us know this is the case by sending an email to [email protected] and you won’t be contacted further.
+Please let us know this is the case by sending an email to [email protected] or to our data protection officer and you won’t be contacted further.